Conditions of Carriage

 Except as otherwise provided in the Convention or any applicable laws, such as the Australian Consumer Law. we are not liable to you for any loss or damage you may suffer as a result of your late arrival.

 9.1 Schedule Changes and Cancellations by us

 We will use our reasonable endeavours to operate in accordance with our published schedules.
 However, we do not guarantee the flight times and they do not form part of your contract of carriage with us.

 (b) Flight Changes

 Before we accept your booking, we or our Authorised Agent will tell you the scheduled departure time of your flight and it will be shown on your Ticket.
 We may need to change the scheduled departure time of your flight after your Ticket has been issued.
 If you give us or our Authorised Agent contact information, we or they will use our reasonable endeavours to let you know about any changes.
 In any event, prior to your flight you should check to ensure your flight times have not changed.
 You should check the flight departure and arrival information posted at the airport.
 Except as otherwise provided in the Convention or any applicable laws, such as the Australian Consumer Law, we will not be liable to you for any losses that you may incur if you fail to do so.

 (c) Significant Change

-If, due to Events Within Our Control, after you buy your Ticket we make a Significant Change to the scheduled departure time of your flight or the flight is cancelled, we will:
+If, due to Events Within Our Control, after you buy your Ticket we make a Significant Change to your flight we will: